fizt656/compextractor/README.md

 # ZoneSight (Early Prototype)

 This early prototype tool extracts student competency insights from audio recordings of presentations or discussions.
-Although it's still kind of sketchy here and there and there are issues to solve and chasms to cross git status
+Although it's still kind of sketchy here and there and there are issues to solve and chasms to cross... as with all good prototypes.
 ## Prerequisites

 - Python 3.7 or higher